 Final End Point (FEP)

-The FEP is a waypoint located in the coded Final Approach Course (FAC).
-It is located at a point defined by the intersection of the FAC and a line perpendicular to that course through the runway threshold for procedures designed to straight-in criteria or threshold the first usable landing surface for circling only procedures.
-Rules governing when a FEP waypoint is coded are contained in Attachment Five of this specification.
+The Final End Point (FEP) is a fix located in the Final Approach Coding which serves as the VNAV anchor point when the published MAP is beyond the runway threshold.
+The FEP is either a runway landing threshold or a created waypoint.
+Rules governing when a FEP is coded are contained in Attachment 5 of this specification.

 Update Attachment 5 rules